 - Gertrude’s Restaurant: Located in the Desert Botanical Gardens, Gertrude’s is known for local, farm-fresh food and is a great option if you are looking for a slightly more upscale meal.
 Reservations are highly recommended as Gertrude’s is usually quite popular.
 The restaurant is open Monday – Friday from 10:30am – 8pm for lunch and dinner, and Saturday – Sunday from 8am – 2:45pm for brunch and from 3:30pm – 8pm for dinner.

 Things to do in Papago Park

 Explore the Desert Botanical Garden

 Location: 1201 N. Galvin Parkway, Phoenix, AZ 85008

 The Desert Botanical Garden is a Phoenix-area favorite, boasting 50,000 plant displays in 55 acres.
-The garden is broken down into several short trails which each represent different plans of the desert.
-As you walk along the trails, you’ll learn about the cacti and other desert plants of the area, the people of the area, and see thousands of different plant varieties.
+The garden is broken down into several short trails which each represent different parts of the desert.
+As you walk along the trails, you’ll learn about the cacti and other desert plants of the area, the people of the Arizona, and see thousands of different plant varieties.

 Desert Botanical Garden Trails:

 - Desert Discovery Loop Trail (.3 mi)

 - Sonoran Desert Nature Loop Trail (.25 mi)